10 Common Misconceptions & Errors in Treating Asthma

 be improved; the best test to uncover sinusitis is a sinus

 CT scan.
-The figure below illustrates chronic sinusitis, which
+The figures below illustrate sinusitis, which

 from the stomach into the lungs.
 In addition to treating the asthma